rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 - Added the 2.5m Spin Hub designed for surface-attaching 2.5m parts.

 Bug Fixes
-- Fixed an issue preventing the proper number of equipment racks from showing on the hext trusses during flight.
+- Fixed an issue preventing the proper number of equipment racks from showing on the hex trusses during flight.
 - Fixed an issue allowing the double-hex truss's center vestibule to be toggled during flight.

 0.3.11: Moar Jungle Gyms